optimizely/optimizely-edge-agent/critical-testing-project/scripts/validation/configuration-fix-summary.md

 We implemented a focused fix that ensures parameters' sources are correctly tracked:

 1. **In extractBooleanHeaderValues method**:
-   - Changed `this.setConfigValue(configKey, parsedValue, 'headers')` to `this.setConfigValue(configKey, parsedValue, 'header')`
+   - Changed `this.setConfigValue(configKey, parsedValue, 'header')` to `this.setConfigValue(configKey, parsedValue, 'header')`
    - This ensures boolean parameters from headers are correctly marked as coming from 'header'

 2. **In updateMetadataSources method**:
-   - Implemented a normalization step that converts 'headers' to 'header' and 'queryParams' to 'query'
+   - Implemented a normalization step that converts 'header' to 'header' and 'queryParams' to 'query'
    - Added explicit setting of source to 'header' for all important parameters in the metadata

 3. **In setConfigValue method**:
-   - Added source value normalization to convert 'headers' to 'header' and 'queryParams' to 'query'
+   - Added source value normalization to convert 'header' to 'header' and 'queryParams' to 'query'
    - Modified the precedence checks to consider the normalized sources

 4. **In initialize method**: